1.8.0+: This feature is available in Consul versions 1.8.0 and newer.

 For Envoy there are some supported gateway options as well as

-service:write for the terminating gateway's service name and
+service:write for the ingress gateway's service name,

 If the Consul client agent on the gateway's node is not configured to use the default gRPC port, 8502, then the gateway's token

 must also provide

 agent:read for its node's name in order to discover the agent's gRPC port. gRPC is used to expose Envoy's xDS API to Envoy proxies.